-Prerequisite(s): BIO 105, and satisfaction of a Standard Admission Exam or satisfaction of any needed developmental courses Co-requisite(s): BIO 106, ENG 101, PSY 101 3.5 lecture and 10.5 clinical hours per week 7 credit hours
+Prerequisite(s): BIO 105, and satisfaction of a Standard Admission Exam or satisfaction of any needed developmental courses Co-requisite(s): BIO 106, ENG 101, PSY 101

 NURM 103 - Essentials of Professional Nursing Concepts

 This course explores the role of the accountable, responsible registered nurse as it relates to the delivery of evidence-based care utilizing clinical judgment while focusing on the medical-surgical patient experiencing health issues.
 Emphasis is placed on developing skills, health promotion and wellness, and teaching-learning principles.
 Clinical experiences are in the acute care setting of medical-surgical units, simulation lab as well as in the community they serve.
 The student nurse gains experience in analyzing and interpreting patient data for an accurate nursing diagnosis and the delivery of nursing care in the clinical setting.